hartleyfamily.uk - HARTLEY Surname - YDNA Haplogroup-I1 Z140,Z141 > F2642 > FGC2490/Y1854 > FGC2491/Y1884/S2158 > FGC2502 > Y2967+ Branch

 Between 2014 and 2018, I discovered over 10,000 YSNPs, most of which were registered in my name.

-My research was halted 2019 - 2021 because I was involved in worldwide genetic research into Covid-19 Variants.
+My research was halted 2019 - 2021 because I was involved in worldwide genetic research into SARS-Covid-19 Variants.

 My more recent YDNA Research 2022-2024